 Apala Mishra Strategy

 Because the syllabus was different from her educational background, Apala Mishra said she focused on understanding the exam and its syllabus, as well as her own strengths and weaknesses, in 2018.
 Understanding the pattern takes time.
-It gets better once candidates realise it, she says.
+It gets better once candidates realize it, she says.

 She then devised a study schedule of 7-8 hours per day.
-The UPSC topper took coaching classes in the beginning, but then switched to self-study because she believes that coaching centres can help them, but they must study by themselves at the end of the day.
+The UPSC topper took coaching classes in the beginning, but then switched to self-study because she believes that coaching centers can help them, but they must study by themselves at the end of the day.

 Strategy for Prelims